The Hope Institute

 Contact us for more information on this workshop

-We have developed a “hip hope” version of our workshop that integrates a songwriting component.
 This workshop runs for an additional week.
-There is an extended session each week (12 sessions, six weeks, 15 total hours).
+There is an extended session each week (12 sessions total, six weeks, 15 total hours).
 Similar to the traditional workshop, there is a 30-minute pre and post online assessment session.

 The options for this workshop parallel the traditional workshop format.